margaret254/personal-gallery/README.md

 of africa scenery.To view the different images, you will have to search the following categories in the search bar:
 Hiking, Nature,Tavel and Fashion

-# link of the deployed site (https://serah254gallery.herokuapp.com/)
+# link to deployed site (https://serah254gallery.herokuapp.com/)

 ## User Stories